mlindgren/blog-archive/source/projects/mocap/index.markdown

 #### Keypose Extraction

-Human can be decomposed into motion primitives, which "denote fundamental elements of human motion, and ... are segmented by detecting instances when hands and feet stop their movements" (Shiratori and Ikeuchi, 2008).
+Human movement can be decomposed into motion primitives, which "denote fundamental elements of human motion, and ... are segmented by detecting instances when hands and feet stop their movements" (Shiratori and Ikeuchi, 2008).
 The authors establish keyposes by analyzing motion to extract “stopping postures” and analyzing music to extract the rhythm.

 The motion analysis step is "based on the speed of the performer’s hands, feet and center of mass".
 Keyposes are extracted according to the following
 criteria:

-1. "Dancers clearly stop their movements" during a keypose."
+1. "Dancers clearly stop their movements" during a keypose.
 1. "Dancers clearly move their body parts during neighboring keyposes."

 Hand and center of mass keyposes occur when the speed of the area in question